FMJansen/fmjansen.com/accessibility.md

 ## Date

 This statement was created on 20 July 2023 using the [W3C Accessibility Statement Generator Tool](https://www.w3.org/WAI/planning/statements/).
 Then, I rewrote it on the 29th of August 2023.
+The last update is from the 16th of January 2024.